anphonic/ej2-aspnetmvc-docs/src/maps/maps/legend.md

 * `Fill` - To apply the color to the shape of the Maps for which legend item is toggled.
 * `Opacity` – To customize the transparency for the shapes for which legend item is toggled.
 * `Border` – To customize the color, width and opacity of the border of the shapes in Maps.

-The following example demonstrates how to enable the toggle option to legend.

 {% aspTab template="maps/legendproperties/togglelegend", sourceFiles="togglelegend.cs" %}